google/eng-practices/review/developer/handling-comments.md

 is blocking you unnecessarily, or they should just let you submit the CL.
-However, **no matter how certain you are** at this point, take a moment to step back and consider if the reviewer is providing valuable feedback that will help the codebase and Google.
+However, **no matter how certain you are** at this point, take a moment to step back and consider if the reviewer is providing valuable feedback that will help the codebase and PicCollage.
 Your first question to yourself should always be, "Is the reviewer correct?"

 If you can't answer that question, it's likely the reviewer needs to clarify